Waynolt/SWM-modular-modpack/README.md

 v27
-* Fixed interaction between EggPicking and the Follower Pokemon mod.
+* Fixed interaction between EggPicking and the Follower mod.

 v26